-H. Change in Land Use.
+H. Change in Land Use

 To the extent feasible, the County shall encourage any person proposing to construct or operate a new or relocated School, Sensitive Site, Church, Park, Day Care, or Child Care Center, or Youth-Oriented Facility to consider whether the proposed location of such use is within 1,000 feet of a Premises upon which Cannabis Cultivation is permitted or where a Notice to Abate has been issued within the past year.
 Upon request, the Enforcing Officer shall inform any person proposing to construct or operate a new or relocated School, Church, Park, Daycare, Childcare Center, or Youth-Oriented Facility regarding whether there is such a Premises within 1,000 feet of the proposed location of such use, and, if so, shall also inform the person, owning, leasing, occupying, or having charge or possession of that Premises that such a use is being proposed within 1000 feet of the Premises.
+(Ord.
+2405, 1/12/16)

-I. Denial, Suspension, and Revocation of Permits.
+I. Denial, Suspension, and Revocation of Permits

-1. Denial - Initial Application for Any Permit.

-An application for any permit to be issued pursuant to this Section may be denied following review of the application if the Permitting Authority determines that the applicant has not complied with the requirements of this Section or makes any of the findings listed in Subsection I.5 below.

-Denial - Renewal of ACP.

-Renewal of an existing Annual Cannabis Permit may be denied if the Permitting Authority makes any of the findings listed in Subsection I.5 below.
-The Permitting Authority's decision to deny the renewal of an ACP may be appealed to the Hearing Body as described in Section L-II 5.23 of this Chapter.

-Suspension of ACP.

-Prior to or instead of pursuing revocation of an ACP, the Permitting Authority may suspend an ACP for thirty (30) days if the Permitting Authority makes any of the findings listed in Subsection I.5 below.
-The Permitting Authority shall issue a Notice of Suspension to the holder of the ACP by any of the methods listed in Section L-II 5.23 of this Chapter.
+- 1. Denial Initial Application for Any Permit. - An application for any permit to be issued pursuant to this Article shall be denied following review of the application if the Permitting Authority determines that the applicant has not complied with the requirements of Section G of this Article or makes any of the findings listed in subsection I.5 below. - 2.
+Denial Renewal of ACP. - Renewal of an existing Annual Cannabis Permit shall be denied if the Permitting Authority makes any of the findings listed in Subsection 5 below. - 3.
+Suspension of ACP. - Prior to or instead of pursuing revocation of an ACP, the Permitting Authority may suspend an ACP for thirty (30) days if the Permitting Authority makes any of the findings listed in Subsection I.5 below.
+The Permitting Authority shall issue a Notice of Suspension to the holder of the ACP by any of the methods listed in Section L below.
 Such Notice of Suspension shall state the reason for suspension and identify what needs to be cured and corrected during the suspension period.
-Suspension is effective upon service of Notice as described in Section L-II 5.23 of this Chapter.
+Suspension is effective upon service as described in Section L.2 below.
 All Cannabis Activities must cease upon suspension.
+The Permitting Authority's decision to suspend an ACP may be appealed to the Hearing Body within five (5) days after service of the Notice of Suspension.
 Nothing in this provision shall be construed to limit the Permitting Authority's ability to revoke an ACP without first issuing a suspension.
-The Permitting Authority's decision to suspend an ACP may be appealed to the Hearing Body as described in Section L-II 5.23 of this Chapter.